microsoft/FluidFramework/components/examples/clicker/README.md

 **Clicker** also demonstrates how use the built in taskManager to setup a simple agent.

+There is another experimental implementation of Clicker using a WiP Fluid React Component in components/experimental/clicker-react.
+While it uses a state update model instead of an event-listening model that some React developers may find more familiar, the code is still being developed and may contain bugs.

 ## Getting Started

 If you want to run this component follow the following steps: